Paying Tribute to Rosa Parks On Transit Equity Day

-At the Montgomery County Department of Transportation, everything we do is through a lens of equity.
+At the Montgomery County Department of Transportation, everything we do is measured through a lens of equity.
 Bus fares have been reduced to $1, from the $2 pre-pandemic fare, to make transit more affordable and the department honors local programs providing free rides to seniors, people with disabilities, and county youth.

 Our mission is to move people and connect places with seamless, equitable transportation options that are safe, environmentally responsible, and support economic growth and vibrancy in Montgomery County.